 It is not certain that we will be able to decide which of these three are entitled to be defined as the most powerful single-party card in the world for the yearOr a little less), But the very fact that AMD was able to catch up with a gap so large that it opened NVIDIA In the last year and a half it has been very impressive - all the more so when you take into account the declared average power consumption of 275 watts for the Fury X, which is not too far from the thermal envelope of competitors fromNVIDIA Which stands on the 250 watts.

 More benchmark results that do not come directly fromAMD Paint a very optimistic situation for the red manufacturer, although even in this case objectivity and reliability are not absolute for us

 Thermal envelope and average consumption are of course different terms and therefore the differences in power consumption can be measured and tested only in practice, but nevertheless it seems that this is an impressive efficiency leap against theRadeon R9 290X andRadeon R9 390X, which are also characterized by power consumption of 275 watts.

-It is already cautious that in the gaming arena, Fury X's superior performance or GTX 980 Ti's superior performance (which usually amounts to a few percent against the direct competitor) will be determined primarily by the manufacturer's identity that supported and helped develop that specific title - when -AMD will naturally get a 'March shot' in its titles, whereas NVIDIA On the other hand, it will lead its partners.
+It can already be cautiously estimated that in the gaming arena, superior performance of the Fury X or superior performance of the GTX 980 Ti (which will usually add up to a few percent over the direct competitor) will be determined primarily by the identity of the manufacturer that supported and helped develop that specific title. -AMD will naturally get a 'shot of vigor' in its titles, whereas NVIDIA On the other hand, it will lead its partners.